Holtorf Medical Group

 Common symptoms of Graves’ disease include:

-To learn more about the symptoms of Graves’ disease, click here.
+Learn more about the symptoms of Graves' disease.

 In patients with Hashimoto’s, the immune system incorrectly identifies proteins in the thyroid gland as an invader.
 This prompts the release of thyroid antibodies in the form of thyroid peroxidase (TPO) and antithyroglobulin.
 These militants attack the thyroid, which causes irreparable damage and inhibits thyroid functionality.
 As the assault progresses, symptoms of hypothyroidism, such as fatigue and weight gain, may develop and continually increase in severity.